-Local Authority and County Sport Partnerships
+Local Authority and County Sports Partnerships

 Like the OSCAs, all Local Authorities and County Sports Partnerships run their own local sports awards.
 The categories and application process may differ slightly but the process is usually fairly easy and straightforward.
-It is a not only a great way of rewarding and recognising your volunteers but will also boost your club's profile with the community.
+It is not only a great way of rewarding and recognising your volunteers but will also boost your club's profile with the community.

 To find out more please get in touch with your Local Authority Leisure Services or Sports Development Unit or click on the link below to find the contact for your County Sports Partnership.

 The big events are great but it’s often the club-based events that really make the difference to your volunteers.
-Whether it is the players making an end of season meal for everyone, or including volunteers in the end of season awards, it can really make your volunteers feel a key and valued part of the club.
+Whether it is the players making an end-of-season meal for everyone, or including volunteers in the end-of-season awards, it can really make your volunteers feel a key and valued part of the club.